sporto/js_image_carousel/readme.md

 **counterElement** (null)
 Optional reference to a jquery element to be used as container for counter

+**onChange**
+Callback.
+Called when the gallery changes to a new image.

 ##Changelog

+v.0.6.3
+Added onChange callback

 v.0.6.2
 Added autoSpeed option